KoenvdStroom/Magister-API-key/README.md

 ```javascript
 const magister = require('magister-api-key');
 ```
-To get a key, use the function `magister.get('url', 'username', 'password')`.
+To get a key, use the function `magister.get('url', 'username', 'password', <false>)`.
 This is an async function.
 For `url` use your Magister URL.
 For `username` and `password` use your Magister username and password.
 This will return the your API key.
 To use the API, I usually check in the network tab of the Chrome devtools what requests are made by Magister itself, and following those URL's you can get the data.

+If you set debug mode to true, puppeteer will launch without headless mode, so you can see what is going on with the browser.

 ## Disclaimer
 This repository is not affiliated with SchoolMaster's Magister in any way.